hwanglab/Yonsei_gastric_cancer_32genes/README.md

 script_5Fu_comparison.R
 - Adjust KM curves for overall survival in the Yonsei cohort with the adjuvant chemotherapy information (please see Figure 3)

+Please contact the authors (park.sunho@mayo.edu) for questions and comments about the scripts.